tristanCB/mechano-soup/README.md

 All observations were independently collected.
 The dependent variable is continuous (F1 macro_avg).
 The Kruskal-Wallis test was chosen as a non-parametric alternative to an ANOVA because data for the depend variable (F1 macro score) violated assumptions of normality as determined by Shapiro-Wilk’s (1965) test of normality and did not have homogeneous variance as determined by Levene's (Olkin, 1960) test of equal variance.

-Post hoc pair-wise comparison of the Kruskal-Wallis test (a series of Mann-Whitney tests as implemented by SPSS (Bergmann et al., 2000)) revealed that a significant differences we're observed.
+Post hoc pair-wise comparison of the Kruskal-Wallis test (a series of Mann-Whitney tests as implemented by SPSS (Bergmann et al., 2000)) revealed that significant differences we're observed.
 They are depicted in Figure 1.5.

 # Results